 When implementing a 1588-capable node, the local system might need to generate event frames on its own.
 For example, the implementation of peer-to-peer transparent clocks requires transmission of PDELAY\REQ and PDELAY\RESP event messages at every port individually.
-An implementation of an end-node might need to create DELAY\REQ/DELAY\RESP frames when connected to an end-to-end transparent clock environment.
+Implementing an end-node might require creating DELAY\RESP frames when connected to an end-to-end transparent clock environment.

-If any event frame needs a precise originTime field within the frame, the following concepts can be used to take advantage of the MAC's one-step update feature.
+If any event frame requires a precise originTime field within the frame, the following concepts can be used to take advantage of the MAC one-step update feature.